 Heather Pon-Barry's research is at the intersection of spoken language processing and human-robot interaction.
 She directs the Interactive Computing Research Lab where she and students are enabling humanoid and service robots to engage human users in conversational dialogue.
 She develops algorithms to automatically find patterns in speech data, for example, to recognize affect and emotion and explores how these methods can inform the design of intelligent, adaptive human-robot interactions.
 Pon-Barry also works on activities to broaden participation in computer science, including the development of MaGE, an inclusive academic peer mentorship program.

 Yueming Yang's work focuses on turning the traditional two-dimensional graphic representations of the world into three-dimensional.
 In particular, he is interested in improving the current time consuming large scale 3D reconstruction methods.
 Recently, he presented his work of Divide-and-Conquer-then-Fusion reconstruction, which largely reduced the quadratic time complexity of the popular Structure-from-Motion 3D reconstruction method, at IEEE AVSS 2016.
 His work also includes applications such as 3D video surveillance and 3D tourism.

-Luke Jaeger is the CS department systems administrator.
+Luke Jaeger is the computer science department systems administrator.
 He also brings an eclectic studio art background to the MHC makerspace, where he helps students and staff with physical fabrication and 3D printing.
 On any given day he is equally likely to be operating a computer keyboard, soldering iron, table saw, or laser cutter.
 Luke's drawings, paintings, and small sculptures have been exhibited in Boston and New York; his animated films have been shown in festivals and theaters worldwide.
 He also plays in a guitar orchestra and a funk / soul band.